mupalvan/MuAntibot/README.md

 -------------------------- Getting Started --------------------------------------------

-1. step 1 : enter token bot in the line 101 -----> [Token='XXXXXXX:yyyyyyyyyyyyyyyyyy']
+1. step 1 : enter token bot in the line 101 -----> [Token='XXXXXXX:yyyyyyyyyyyyyyyyyy'] and add admin id in line 18 (for get id got to bot https://t.me/userinfobot/
 2. step 2 : install all prerequisites (run file requirements.txt with command ----->
 pip install -r requirements.txt or